 EEG typically shows a generalized slowing with no focal features.

-Most reliable method to detect mild cognitive impairment in early disease is neuropsychological testing.
+The most reliable method to detect mild cognitive impairment in early disease is neuropsychological testing.

 More recently, volumetric MRI is being used to precisely measure volumetric changes in the brain.
 In Alzheimer disease, volumetric MRI shows shrinkage in the medial temporal lobe.
 However, hippocampal atrophy is also linked to normal age-related memory decline, so the use of volumetric MRI for early detection of Alzheimer disease is questionable.
 A definite role for volumetric MRI to aid diagnosis of Alzheimer disease is not fully established yet.

-Functional brain imaging techniques like PET, fMRI, and SPECT are being used to map patterns of dysfunction in smaller brain areas of the medial temporal lobe.
+Functional brain imaging techniques like PET, fMRI, and SPECT are being used to map patterns of dysfunction in smaller brain areas of the medial temporal and parietal lobe.
 These studies may be helpful in early detection and monitoring clinical course; however, their role in the diagnosis of Alzheimer disease is not fully established yet.